The IASW membership year runs for a one year period from the date you join, so you can join at any stage in the year.

 Fitness to Practice Legal Expense Coverage: The IASW provides Fitness to Practise Legal Expenses cover FREE to the 'working' membership categories ONLY; Full-Time, Part-Time (20hrs or less) and 1st Year Post Qualify members.

-Tax Relief: Registered CORU professionals may claim tax relief (at 20%) against the CORU annual retention fee where there is a statutory requirement for registration with CORU.
+Tax Relief: Membership fees to a professional body do not qualify under any tax refund scheme.
+Registered CORU professionals may claim tax relief (at 20%) against the CORU annual retention fee where there is a statutory requirement for registration with CORU.
 You can also print a copy of your payment receipt and retention certificate.
-Please click here to view futher details on how to do this.

 If you have any queries, please contact firstname.lastname@example.org